RiteshAravindra/RiteshAravindra.github.io/README.md

 # RiteshAravindra.github.io

  My portfolio created using HTML, CSS, Javascript .
-Here you can find all the detail about me and ny projects.
+Here you can find all the detail about me and my projects.

 This was a group project executed within 5 days of span.